CHARLES KIEFEL AM

 Charles was Board Chairman for Military Superannuation & Benefits Board for 10 years.
 During this time, he established this pension fund’s office, staffing, systems, processes, policies, and engagements with the Defence Ministers and Chief of the Defence Force for all military members and veterans, growing Fund from <AU$400M to AU$2.6B.
 Additionally, he significantly increased the number of valuable member services.

-Charles was a Non-Executive Board Director for: (1) ASX-listed Universal Biosensors, Inc., giving guidance to Siemens and Johnson & Johnson’s Lifescan Division partnership; (2) Lochard Company, where with other Directors, he devised M&A and organic growth expansion strategy leading to Lochard dominating air traffic control technologies; (3) CHAMP Private Equity Fund II, where he represented LP investors for Castle Harlan Australian Mezzanine Partners; (4) Pacific Equity Partners, where he acted for pension fund investors on Australian & International Advisory Board.
+Charles was a Non-Executive Board Director for: (1) Lochard Company, where with other Directors, he devised M&A and organic growth expansion strategy leading to Lochard dominating air traffic control technologies; (2) CHAMP Private Equity Fund II, where he represented LP investors for Castle Harlan Australian Mezzanine Partners; (3) Pacific Equity Partners, where he acted for pension fund investors on Australian & International Advisory Board.

-Other past Board Chair roles include Charles as Non-Executive Chair, Wilson HTM Charitable Trust, where he selected contributions, including towards the Great Barrier Reef restoration, and as Inaugural Board Chair, Hyperion Asset Management, which was the first Member of the consortium that became Pinnacle Investment Management Group, an ASX-listed global investments firm.
+Other past Board Chairman roles include Charles as Non-Executive Chairman, Wilson HTM Charitable Trust, where he selected contributions, including towards the Great Barrier Reef restoration, and as Inaugural Board Chairman, Hyperion Asset Management, which was the first Member of the consortium that became Pinnacle Investment Management Group, an ASX-listed global investments firm.

 In 2019, Charles was honored to be awarded by the Commonwealth of Australia as a Member of the Order of Australia (AM) in recognition “for significant service to Australia – United States relations, and to philanthropy.”
 Previously, he was honored to be awarded by the Commonwealth of Australia the Order of Australia (OAM) “for service to the Superannuation and Funds Management Industries and as a supporter of charitable and educational institutions.”